dullroar/ten-steps-to-linux-survival/Step04.md

 2. It is a "data driven scripting language."
 That's a fancy way of saying it was written specifically with slicing and dicing text in mind.

-3. It generally is broken out when the typical *IX commands and shell features like pipes and redirection aren't enough.
+3. It generally is broken out when the typical "UNIX" commands and shell features like pipes and redirection aren't enough.

 4. Usually, if I start thinking of `awk`, I start thinking of a way to